AlessiaRossi/RL-algorithm-to-train-a-selected-MuJoCo-agent/readme/Results & Graphs.md

   - -0.6068214774131775
   - -0.7202375531196594

-he SAC algorithm has a media reward of -0.6451178669929505, slightly lower than PPO.
+The SAC algorithm has a media reward of -0.6451178669929505, slightly lower than PPO.
 The standard deviation is also lower, indicating more consistent performance.
 The maximum reward achieved is -0.5544687509536743, and the minimum is -0.7202375531196594.

 #### Random
 - **Media Reward**: -227.81577814548638